detemplej/Gilia-QTL-data/README.md

 # Gilia-QTL-data
-Scripts and data (phenotypic and genotypic) for running QTL analysis in Gilia
+Scripts and data (phenotypes and genotypes) for running QTL analysis in Gilia

 All scripts and data files should be in the same folder/working directory when running

 ## Scripts:

-QTL_dataprep.R--reads in the "cross" object required for R/qtl analyses
+QTL_dataprep.R—Reads in the "cross" object required for R/qtl analyses, formats trait names appropriately, and creates the interval table for significant QTL

-Final QTL intervals.R--runs QTL analysis and generates interval figures
+CIM_interval_plot.R—Shows marker density along each chromosome, positions of each QTL, and trait names above QTL for reference.

-2x2_QTL_graphs.R--script for generating the QTL traces present in the manuscript
+2x2_QTL_graphs.R—Generates the QTL traces present in the manuscript in 2x2 format.

-Figure_hists.R--script for generating the histogram figure from the manuscript

-Final Correlation Plot.R--script for generating the "corrplot" figure from the manuscript
+Histogram and Correlation Figures.R—Generates the histogram figure and the correlation figure from the manuscript.

-Trait_means_table.R--Used to generate the data tables present in the manuscript
+Trait_means_table.R—Generates the phenotypic data tables present in the manuscript.

-Normality test--Used for the Shapiro-Wilks normality test column of the F2 trait table
+Normality tests.R—Tests for normality using the Shapiro-Wilks test (several other methods were also tested in the script).